fairscape/fairscape.github.io/install/install.md

 ## Step 5: Test Services

 With all the pods up and running and the databases created we can run test script to confirm all the services are acting as expected.

+> Note: Older computers may be overwhelmed by the tests and

 ```shell
 kubectl exec testing-pod  -- bash -c "python3 deployment-tests.py"